jacob-haimes/kairos.fm/content/posts/blogposts/open-source-ai-is-a-lie/index.md

 [^7]:Although I am by no means a legal expert, I believe that the special provisions made for Open Source models are described entirely in the EU AI Act recital 104.

-[^8]:It is important to note that this table is only for <i>instruction-tuned LLMs, meaning that base models which were not instruction-tuned do not appear on the list.</i> The paper which accompanied this table, “Opening up ChatGPT: Tracking openness, transparency, and accountability in instruction-tuned text generators” was released as a preprint in mid 2023, and published for the Conversational User Interfaces conference in December of 2023.
+[^8]:It is important to note that this table is only for <i>instruction-tuned LLMs, meaning that base models which were not instruction-tuned do not appear on the list.</i> The paper which accompanied this table, “Opening up ChatGPT: Tracking openness, transparency, and accountability in instruction-tuned text generators” was published in the Conversational User Interfaces conference in July of 2023.
 It does appear to have been updated since the conference, as OLMo now appears on this list.
 I am not sure how frequently it is updated.